 *Prices based on double occupancy in hotels and on yacht.

 Local Air: We will arrange and buy the domestic flights within Turkey from Istanbul to Izmir and from Dalaman to Istanbul.
-The cost is $170 (current as of Jan 2019) and will be billed with your trip invoice.
+The cost is $170 (Subject to change) and will be billed with your trip invoice.

 TRIP COST INCLUDES:

 - Accommodations in hotels/shared yacht cabins

 - Expert leadership of a local Turkish guide.

 - All entrance fees to historic sites and museums